 The trainees for all of these residency tracks have consistently been chosen from amongst the most competitive candidates for Thoracic Surgery training in the country.

 All aspects of The University of Virginia Thoracic Surgery Residency Program are accredited by the ACGME Residency Review Committee for Thoracic Surgery.

 Most of the cardiothoracic surgical training is based at the University of Virginia Medical Center, with the exception of a few months of training at other locations for the I-6 residents.
 At the completion of clinical training, residents are eligible for certification by the American Board of Thoracic Surgery.
 The UVA Thoracic Surgery residents have a legacy of successful performance on their ABTS examinations, and all of our graduates are fully board-certified.

-Training in Thoracic Surgery at UVA spans the continuum of care from pre-operative assessment, plan and execution of operations, critical care and post-operative management, and follow up in the outpatient clinics.
-Residents are exposed to a multitude of new and innovative treatments, such as minimally-invasive adult cardiac surgery, off-pump coronary cases, VATS lobectomies and segmentectomies, advanced laparoscopy and thoracoscopy, aortic stent grafts, ventricular assist devices, and percutaneous valve technologies.
+Training in Thoracic Surgery at UVA spans the continuum of care from pre-operative assessment, planning and execution of operations, critical care and post-operative management, and follow up in the outpatient clinics.
+Residents are exposed to a multitude of new and innovative treatments, such as minimally-invasive adult cardiac surgery, off-pump coronary cases, VATS lobectomies and segmentectomies, advanced laparoscopy and thoracoscopy, aortic stent grafts, ventricular assist devices, and percutaneous valve therapies.